stolostron/multicloud-operators-placementrule/CONTRIBUTING.md

 ## Pre-check before submitting a PR

-After your PR is ready to commit, please run following commands to check your code:
+After your PR is ready to commit, please run following commands to check your code.

 ```shell
 make check